CesarPazzi/blog/content/posts/Hive-Block-Explorer/index.md

 - Some error that the tool have, is that, you need to input the correct string, starting after the @ in the URL, if it's different, the app will crash.
 - It only uses one API server (`https://api.hive.blog`) and does not have a drop down menu to select your preferred API server.
-- The UI does not stretch properly if it's maximized.
+- ~~The UI does not stretch properly if it's maximized.~~
 - It does not displays the votes, custom json, community, or replies (not yet implemented).

 I will update this post when there's a major functionality or a fixed bug.

+## Updates

+**Dec 5, 2021:**

+* Redo the UI with QT Designer, now it's responsive to the size of the Window.
+* Code now uses uic to load .ui file instead of "compiling" it with pyuic5 every time the UI needs some redesign, this will make the development process quicker for later GUI designs and projects.